 Look at your hands in the dream.
 Practice this by frequently looking at your hands throughout the day.
 Hold them out in front of you, and say to yourself, "I'm dreaming."
 Or ask the question, "Am I dreaming?" while looking at your hands.
 Do this especially before bed -- for 5-10 minutes would be most effective.
 By training yourself this way, you are more likely to find yourself within a dream, suddenly remembering to look at your "dream hands" and then having the thought "Am I dreaming?"
 And immediately the realization will come, "YES!"
 At that moment you gain conscious control over your self and the direction of your dream (to a certain extent).
 The extent to which you are able to orchestrate the dream or control your own movements, is equal the level of conscious Self-awareness that you are operating in during your waking hours.
 And this state of mind will change, depending on the day, and whatever is going on for you psychologically -- emotionally, how much stress you are under, and so forth.
 So even in a lucid dream, you bring your state of consciousness with you.

-is a Lucid Dreaming Technique take this method a step further and increases both waking and dreaming self-awareness, insight, and mindfulness as a daily practice.
+Waking Dream Exercise is a Lucid Dreaming Technique that takes this method a step further and increases both waking and dreaming self-awareness, insight, and mindfulness as a daily practice.

 "Sit in your dimly lighted bedroom just before you feel fairly sleepy.
 With half-open eyes steadily and simultaneously look at a portion of the room and try to visualize and memorize every detail.
 All the time will yourself to see all the objects of your vision in a dream and fall asleep while you are visualizing.
 In this way you will be able to visualize or produce a mechanical vision of anything, any person, or any place in a dream consciously produced in the subconsciousness.
 Dreams are not given to you.
 They are created unconsciously by your own conscious, subconscious, or superconscious mind.
 Hence, by your conscious or subconscious mind during sleep, or by superconscious will, you can create any dream.”